QTipper/QTipper/README.md

 ### Is this project open-source

-Unfortuntly but for a good reason, This project is a closed source app, however we still can tell you what we used to make it;
+Unfortunately but for a good reason, This project is a closed source, however we still can tell you what we used to make it;

 - libimobiledevice3
 - Python